appium/appium-xcuitest-driver/README.md

 ### CI

-[This document](docs/ci-setup.md) covers steps to take in order to use the XCUItest driver in a CI environment.
+[Continuous Integration Setup document](docs/ci-setup.md) covers steps to take in order to use the XCUItest driver in a CI environment.

 ## Appium 2.x Server Arguments